owodunni/GageRnR/README.md

 ## Documentations

-This GaugeRnR package was built and tested using the resources bellow.
-If you want to learn more about Gauge RnR and ANOVA they are a great place to start!
+This package was built and tested using the resources bellow.
+If you want to learn more about Gauge RnR and ANOVA this is a great place to start:

 * [anova-gage-rr-part-1](https://www.spcforexcel.com/knowledge/measurement-systems-analysis/anova-gage-rr-part-1)
 * [anova-gage-rr-part-2](https://www.spcforexcel.com/knowledge/measurement-systems-analysis/anova-gage-rr-part-2)